PopulateTools/afct-microsite/_posts/2021-10-01-interview-new-standards-to-significantly-improve-the-quality-of-sustainability-information-from-business.md

 margin-left: -29px;
 margin-bottom: -29px;">{% asset 'logos/logo-frankbold.png' %}</a>

-*The article is a part of the series of monthly briefings on sustainability reporting in 2021.* [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)
+*The article is a part of the series of interviews with sustainability reporting experts in 2021.* [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)

-*The previous articles covered various topics such as [reporting on governance (G of ESG)](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html), [climate transition plans](https://www.allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html), [SMEs´ reporting](https://www.allianceforcorporatetransparency.org/news/smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.html) or [sustainability due diligence](https://www.allianceforcorporatetransparency.org/news/sustainability-due-diligence-what-it-means-for-companies-and-how-eu-sustainability-standards-can-help.html).
-All the articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles).
-[Sign-up](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34) to our newsletter to stay up to date.*

-*Views included in this article do not necessarily represent the opinion of other members of the Alliance.*
+*Views included in this article do not necessarily represent the opinion of the members of the Alliance.*